 My research is focused on the study of supernova remnants (SNRs) and associated phenomena.
-These include neutron stars, pulsar wind nebulae, and the interaction of these objects with the interstellar medium.
-The science goals of my program are targeted to understand the aftermath of a supernova explosion, the growing diversity of neutron stars (including magnetars), their relativistic outflows, their evolution and interaction with their hosting supernova remnant shells, and the acceleration of cosmic rays at supernova shocks up to very high energies.
-My program makes use of multi-wavelength observations from radio to very high-energies, with current focus on X-ray data acquired with NASAs Chandra and ESAs XMM-Newton telescopes.
-As well, my team includes numericists/theorists developing models and performing state-of-the-art numerical simulations to apply to data.
-I am also a member of the upcoming international, JAXA-led, ASTRO-H X-ray mission that will study the high-energy universe with unprecedented spectral resolution and a broadband (0.5-600 keV) energy band.
-At gamma-ray energies, I have become (by nomination) an associate member of the currently operating H.E.S.S. mission.
-Funding for my research program has been provided by NSERC through the Canada Research Chairs and Discovery Grants Programs, the Canadian Institute for Theoretical Physics, and the Canadian Space Agency.
-A local computing cluster used for the numerical work has been funded by the Canada Foundation for Innovation and Manitobas Research and Innovation Fund.
+These include neutron stars, pulsar wind nebulae, the interaction of these objects with the interstellar medium, and the acceleration of cosmic rays at supernova shocks.
+The science goals of my program are targeted to understand the aftermath of a supernova explosion, the growing diversity of neutron stars (including magnetars), their relativistic outflows, their evolution and interaction with their hosting supernova remnant shells, and the acceleration of cosmic rays to extremely high energies.
+My program makes use of multi-wavelength observations from radio to very high-energies, with focus on X-ray data acquired with NASA's Chandra and ESA's XMM-Newton telescopes.
+I am also a member of the international, JAXA-led, ASTRO-H (renamed to Hitomi) X-ray satellite and serve on the science team for the future ATHENA X-ray mission.
+At gamma-ray energies, I am an associate member of the currently operating H.E.S.S. mission and a member of the upcoming Cherenkov Telescope Facility (CTA).
+My team also includes numericists/theorists developing models, performing state-of-the-art numerical simulations to apply to data, and making use of a local CFI-funded computing cluster.